-On Monday we opened the cart to our new course, Inside Out.
+I recently opened my new course, Inside Out.

 Several people have asked me if the course about food and somehow finding the willpower to eat a certain way.
 Um, no. In fact, I wrote about that in my last post: Why I’ve Renounced Diet Plans.
 It’s not about the food.

 However, there are two major reasons why I created the online course, “Inside Out.”

 I was stunned at how my behaviors changed once I learned (in a new way, perhaps, or maybe I was just primed to hear an old message) what God the Father has done for me through Jesus Christ and who I am because of that.

 Every day I sit with that message and let it permeate into the "me of me."
 It has changed how I think, love, and live and it is the gift I HAVE to share.
 I knew it would be best received in a more intimate setting, which is why I created a course.
 A course is an experience.